Vansio3/stock_monitor/readme.md

 6.  **`index.html`**:
     -   A static web page that acts as the dashboard.
     -   Its JavaScript fetches the `data.json` file on load.
-    -   It dynamically populates the ticker grid, performance tables, model driver charts, and interactive price charts.
+    -   It dynamically populates the ticker grid, performance tables, model driver charts, interactive price charts, and **educational tooltips**.

 ## Disclaimer